"What to expect when you return to church..."

 We have a bank set up for donations

 to St. Matthew's food bank which serves

 In the Spring and Fall we participate in the

 highway cleanup program on a one mile

 We occasionally prepare and serve a meal at Brown United Methodist Church which is located in an underserved area in the city of Syracuse .
 Click on this video to see us in action.
 (Video by Shawn Ellis)

 SERENITY MEMORIAL GARDEN!

-It will feature, in addition to bushes, plants, and bench(s), etc., engraved bricks given in memory or in honor of loved ones. it will be a continuing project...so more can be added at any time.
+The garden will feature, in addition to bushes, plants, and bench(s), etc., engraved bricks given in memory or in honor of loved ones.
+This will be a continuing project...so more can be added at any time.